lirui-cyber/Accent-Recognition-Multitask-System-with-ASRInit/README.md

 ```

-  4. In addition, in order to better reproduce and avoid you training asr system again, I uploaded two ASR models, including `pretrained_model/8k_model/model.val5.avg.best` and `pretrained_model/16k_model/model.val5.avg.best`.
-One is trained use 16k accent160 data, the other is 8k data.
+  4. In addition, in order to better reproduce and avoid you training asr system again, I uploaded two ASR models, including `pretrained_model/8k_model/model.val5.avg.best` and `pretrained_model/16k_model/model.val5.avg.best`.<br>
+   One is trained use 16k accent160 data, the other is 8k data.<br>
      For pretrained model, you can download from this link: https://drive.google.com/drive/folders/1nPlZD6whN1KZQknDn0C1Rtc3KylGv5LJ?usp=sharing<br>

-     You can run the following two commands to directly reproduce our results
+     You can run the following two commands to directly reproduce our results.
 ```
   # 16k data
   bash run_asr_multitask_accent_recognition_16k.sh --nj 20 --steps 7